DirecTV satellite fleet: T8

-T8 (formerly DirecTV 8) was successfully launched on May 22, 2005 aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
+T8 (formerly DirecTV 8) was successfully launched on May 22, 2005, aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
 The first Ku/Ka hybrid satellite in the fleet, T8 employs 16 transponders.
 In 2020, T8 was relocated to 119° W, replacing T7S.

 T9S

-T9S (formerly DirecTV 9S) was successfully launched on October 13, 2006 aboard a Ariane 5 launch vehicle.
+T9S (formerly DirecTV 9S) was successfully launched on October 13, 2006, aboard a Ariane 5 launch vehicle.
 T9S is fitted with 52 Ku-band transponders and 2 Ka-band transponders, making for a total of 54 high-power transponders.
 The satellite is located at 101.1° W.

 T10

-T10 (formerly DirecTV 10) was successfully launched on July 6, 2007 aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
+T10 (formerly DirecTV 10) was successfully launched on July 6, 2007, aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
 T10 is employed with 55 spot-beam Ka-band transponders and 32 broad-beam transponders, making up for a total of 87 high-power transponders.
 T10's launch marked the beginning of mass HDTV expansion for DirecTV, as its transponders employed MPEG-4 technology.
-Shortly after launch, T10 suffered a anomaly that limited the satellite's capacity, prompting DirecTV to temporarily transfer all commercial service from T10 to T11 while the company worked on fixing the issue.
-During the process, T10 was relocated slightly from 102.8° W to 102.6° W. The fixes were eventually completed and T10 was drifted back to 102.8° W, where it currently remains.
+Shortly after launch, T10 suffered an anomaly that limited the satellite's capacity, prompting DirecTV to temporarily transfer all commercial service from T10 to T11 while the company worked on fixing the issue.
+During the process, T10 was relocated slightly from 102.8° W to 102.6° W. The fixes were eventually completed and T10 drifted back to 102.8° W, where it currently remains.

 T11

-T11 (formerly DirecTV 11) was successfully launched on March 19, 2008 aboard a Sea Launch Zenit-3SL launch vehicle.
+T11 (formerly DirecTV 11) was successfully launched on March 19, 2008, aboard a Sea Launch Zenit-3SL launch vehicle.
 The satellite is functionally identical to T10 and is located at 99.2° W.

 T12

-T12 (formerly DirecTV 12) was successfully launched on December 28, 2009 aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
+T12 (formerly DirecTV 12) was successfully launched on December 28, 2009, aboard a Proton M launch vehicle from the Baikonur Cosmodrome in Kazakhstan.
 After a period of testing, T12 commenced operations on May 17, 2010.
 T12's payload consists of 32 active and 12 spare Ka-band traveling-wave tube amplifiers and 55 active and 15 spare spot beam TWTAs.
 T12 is located at 102.75 W as of October 2020.

 T14

-T14 (formerly DirecTV 14) was successfully launched on December 6, 2014 aboard a Ariane 5 launch vehicle from the Guiana Space Center in South America.
+T14 (formerly DirecTV 14) was successfully launched on December 6, 2014, aboard a Ariane 5 launch vehicle from the Guiana Space Center in South America.
 T14 was built by Space Systems/Loral on their SSL-1300 bus and carries 14 Ka-band transponders, as well as 18 "reverse-band" transponders.
 The satellite has a design life of 15 years and is located at 99° W.

 T15

-T15 (formerly DirecTV 15) was successfully launched on May 27, 2015 aboard a Ariane 5 launch vehicle from the Guiana Space Center in South America.
+T15 (formerly DirecTV 15) was successfully launched on May 27, 2015, aboard a Ariane 5 launch vehicle from the Guiana Space Center in South America.
 The first DirecTV satellite to be built by Airbus, T15's payload consists of 30 Ka-band and 24 Ku-band transponders respectively, as well as 18 "reverse-band" transponders.
 T15 is located at 103° W.